openstf/adbkit-apkreader/README.md

      usesLibraries: [] } }
 ```

-#### reader.readXmlSync(path)
+#### reader.readXml(path)

-Synchronously reads and parses the binary XML file at the given path inside the APK file.
+Reads and parses the binary XML file at the given path inside the APK file.
 Attempts to be somewhat compatible with the DOM API.

 * **path** The path to the binary XML file inside the APK.
 For example, giving `AndroidManifest.xml` as the path would parse the manifest (but you'll probably want to use `reader.readManifestSync()` instead).
-* Throws: `Error` (e.g. if parsing was unsuccessful)
-* Returns:  A JavaScript `Object` representation of the root node of the XML file.
-All nodes including the root node have the following properties:
+* Returns: A `Promise` that resolves with a JavaScript `Object` representation of the root node of the XML file.
+All nodes including the root node have the properties listed below.
+Rejects on error (e.g. if parsing was unsuccessful).
     - **namespaceURI** The namespace URI or `null` if none.
     - **nodeType** `1` for element nodes, `2` for attribute nodes, and `4` for CData sections.
     - **nodeName** The node name.